iliketocode2/Pyscript-Template-Test/README.md

    the bottom.
 Codespaces will install all the required extensions in your container.
 Once the package installs are completed, you'll be able to start editing and start a LiveServer to see your site.

-## 🏃 Deploy your web application

-Navigate to a repository's settings and find the 'Pages' tab.
-Deploy following instructions.